moldabekov/virusgotal/README.md

 # Virusgotal

-`virusgotal` is a simple CLI wrapper for famous VirusTotal services.
+`virusgotal` is a simple CLI wrapper for famous VirusTotal service.
 No hassle URLs and files scanning ever.

 Yes, it is yet another wrapper.